Karolína Plíšková: Personal life

-Plíšková was born in Louny to Radek Plíšek and Martina Plíšková, and has an identical twin sister, Kristýna, who is two minutes older and is also a tennis player.
+Plíšková was born in Louny, Czechoslovakia (now the Czech Republic) to Radek Plíšek and Martina Plíšková, and has an identical twin sister, Kristýna, who is two minutes older and is also a tennis player.
 She currently lives in Monte Carlo.
 In 2018, she married Michal Hrdlička and subsequently changed her name to Karolína Hrdličková (/cs/).

 Career

 2010: Juniors

 Karolína Plíšková won the Australian Open junior title, defeating Laura Robson in the girls' final.

 2012: Major debut

 Plíšková played her first senior Grand Slam tournament main draw at the 2012 French Open.
 To qualify, she defeated Dia Evtimova, Tamaryn Hendler and Laura Robson.
 She lost in the first round to world No. 8, Marion Bartoli, in straight sets.

-2013: First tour title
+2013: First WTA Tour title

 Plíšková started the year in Brisbane International.
 She however lost to Olga Puchkova in the first round in two sets.
 Then in her next tournament in Sydney she qualified, beating Alexandra Panova, Irina Falconi and Estrella Cabeza Candela.
 In the first round she lost to the third seed, Sara Errani.

 Plíšková won her maiden WTA Tour title at the Malaysian Open.
 She defeated several seeded players to reach the final against Bethanie Mattek-Sands, defeating her in three sets.

 At the Generali Ladies Linz in October, Plíšková won her first career title in doubles alongside sister Kristýna, becoming the first set of twins in history to win a doubles title together on the tour.